vivekagr/AWS-SAA-C02-Course/README.md

 ### Elastic Container Service (ECS) Concepts

+- **supports only Docker standard !!!!!!!! i.e. no Cargo and others**
 - Accepts containers and instructions you provide.
 - ECS allows you to create a cluster.
   - Clusters are where containers run from.